2022 Survey information

 Australian Government Department of Education, Skills and Employment - the government department funding the survey.
 They will use the results to assist students to make informed training decisions and to develop government policy to help employers and industry.

-The Social Research Centre (SRC) - a national market and social research company that conducts the survey on NCVER's behalf.
+The Social Research Centre (SRC) - a national social research company that conducts the survey on NCVER's behalf.

 Why is it conducted?